 If your antivirus software sends you a notification every 5 minutes, you will eventually start to ignore those alerts if most of them aren’t credible.

-This phenomenon is known as alarm fatigue.
+This phenomenon is known as alarm fatigue and it's one of the reasons for burnout among so many security teams.
 This effect leads to missing the real threats that could actually damage your system.

 If your SIEM provider focuses solely on monitoring and reporting threats, and does not manage them on your behalf, you may just end up paying for a sequence notifications that you will eventually ignore.